bdero/infinite-terrain/README.md

 A simple infinite terrain implementation, rendering powered by [Three.js](http://threejs.org/).

-This includes a gulp pipeline which supports ES6 (via Babel) and automatically.
+This includes a gulp pipeline which supports ES6 (via Babel) along with a watcher that automatically rebuilds upon modifying any files in `src/`.

 ## To use